How to Counter Fearmongering

 Exposure effect is good enough.
 It’s slow, but it works all the time.

 If they are open to criticism, you can also talk to them about it.
 Be chill.
 Be sleepy.
-Don’t argue.
-It takes a few weeks for someone to change their mind, though.
+Do not argue.
+It may take a few weeks for someone to change their mind though, so be patient.

 Epilogue

-I hope this article is useful for you.
+I hope this article is useful for you, and it has found its way to you through nonviolent means.

 The next time you see someone lie to spread fear, say this: “Stop fearmongering!
-You are evil!”
-If you are Christian, you may say that fearmongering is the Devil’s work; it brings out the worst in us.
+You evil monster!”
+If you are Christian, you may say that fearmongering is the Devil’s work, since it brings out the worst in us.

-I also made this plaque, which you may take a screenshot of and save as an image.
+I also made this plaque, which you may take a screenshot of and send it on social media.